Description

 MaxDuration:

-• Looking at maximum days below previous high in of 574 days in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (488 days).
+• Looking at maximum days below previous high in of 574 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (488 days).

 AveDuration: